AndePark/Investment-Application/README.md

 - As a user, I want to be able to select the investment that I want to sell
 - As a user, I want to be able to select a portion of my investments to sell
 - As a user, I want to be able to view stock tickers in my current portfolio
--
-- investments in my portfolio
-- As a user, I want to be able to sell shares in my investments
-- As a user, I want to be able to rate my investments from a scale of 1 to 5
+- As a user, I want to be able to view information of all my investments for a given stock ticker in my portfolio